 Unfortunately recovering domain names takes up quite a bit of my time, as it’s a huge problem that no one talks about.
 People are literally waking up in the morning, their email doesn’t work, their website is down, and they quickly realize that their domain name has been stolen.
-DNProtect is the ONLY company that currently offers a service to recover domain names.
+DNAccess is currently the only company that currently offers a service to recover domain names.

 Your Most Valuable Digital Asset

 Your domain name is your most important asset.
 If you lose it, your website is down, email doesn’t work.
 And if you’re selling stuff online or you’re getting your leads that way, it can be a HUGE hit to your business.
 Your business STOPS instantly if you lose your domain name.

 I am flabbergasted, to say the least, that people have less security on their domain name(s) than they do on their websites.
 They pay a domain registrar the least possible for domain registration services.
 And don’t pay attention to their domain name.
 But one mistake can literally take away your business overnight.

 I see this happening over and over again, several times a day, because I personally help people recover their stolen domain names.
 It’s tough to see someone desperate to get their domain name back after it’s stolen, and I never want to see YOU in this situation.
 Frankly, I do not want to ever have to talk to you about your stolen domain name.

 So, here’s some things that I have learned after recovering a LOT of stolen domain names for clients.
 These are things that are easy to do, and things that I wish my clients had done so they wouldn’t be hiring me to recover their stolen domain.
 Do these right now, today.
 And please share this with everyone you can, as I know that there are so many people out there that have no idea that stolen domain names are a big problem.